Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Symmetries from field space geometry

 Finally, a $d$-dimensional curved background is maximally symmetric, i.e. has the maximal number of CKVs, if and only if its Weyl and Cotton tensors vanish identically.
 Notice that the Cotton tensor is defined only for $d \geqslant 3$ while the Weyl tensor always vanishes in $d=2$ and $d=3$ dimensions.
 Therefore, in $d=3$ dimensions, we only have to check for the Cotton tensor to vanish or not in order to determine whether the geometry is maximally symmetric.

 Let us stress that these properties further underline the differences between the superspace and the Eisenhart-Duval lift.
 Indeed, for a system with $d$ degrees of freedom, the former is $d$-dimensional while the latter is a higher $d+2$-dimensional manifold.
 It follows that their curvature properties and thus the maximal number of CKVs they can have can be radically different.
 By construction, this reflects on the underlying symmetries of the mechanical system which stands as their shadow.
-Perhaps the most striking example is for a system with two degrees of freedom, such as the flat FLRW cosmology filled with a massless scalar field or the Schwarzschild black hole mechanics.
-In those cases, the associated superspace is a $2$-dimensional background which is thus conformally flat.
+Perhaps the most striking example is for a system with two degrees of freedom, such as the flat FRW cosmology filled with a massless scalar field or the Schwarzschild black hole mechanics.
+In those cases, the associated field space is a $2$-dimensional background which is thus conformally flat.
 Therefore, it possesses an infinite set of linearly independent CKVs.
 On the contrary, the Eisenhart-Duval lift of these systems is a $4$-dimensional background which possesses at most fifteen linearly independent CKVs.
-Hence, some symmetries of the superspace can not have their counterpart in the ED lift and vice-versa.
+Hence, some symmetries of the field space can not have their counterpart in the ED lift and vice-versa.
 Thus identifying the underlying symmetries of a given mechanical system via the CKVs of its superspace or its Eisenhart-Duval lift should be considered as two distinct approaches which can reveal different sets of symmetries.

-In the following sections, we study in details three gravitational mini-superspaces: (i) the FLRW cosmological mini-superspace for general relativity coupled to a homogeneous isotropic scalar field; (ii) the Schwarszchild mechanics for gauge-fixed spherically symmetric space-times formulated as Kantowski-Sachs metrics; (iii) the Bianchi I mini-superspace for homogeneous anisotropic cosmology.
+In the following sections, we study in details two gravitational mini-superspaces: (i) the FRW cosmological mini-superspace for general relativity coupled to a homogeneous isotropic scalar field and (ii) the Schwarszchild mechanics for gauge-fixed spherically symmetric space-times formulated as Kantowski-Sachs metrics.